Skip to main content

 Notice of a Divorce Appeal

-You will file your appeal and pay a filing fee with the proper court clerk.
-The appellate process begins by serving a notice of appeal to the other side.
 There are strict procedures and deadlines for filing and serving notice.
 Failing to follow the filing procedures for your county and state could cause you to lose your right to appeal.
 Consult a divorce lawyer to ensure you follow the process and court rules.

 The Record on Appeal

-You have filed a notice of appeal with the court and served on all parties.
-It's time to prepare the record on appeal.
 The states vary in their methods of recording court transcripts.
-It would be best if you spoke with your court clerk about how they keep records and how to retrieve them for your appeal.
+Speak with your court clerk about how they keep records and how to retrieve them for your appeal.

 The clerk's record includes all the documents, papers, pleadings, and other written material filed with the court.
 It comprises all exhibits and documents introduced at your trial.
-Any court documents and motions originally introduced at trial may also be in the Record on Appeal.
+Any court documents and motions originally introduced at trial may also be in the record on appeal.

 The court reporter's transcript is a typewritten booklet of everything said in court in the presence of a court reporter.
 Typically, it includes all testimony by witnesses, attorney arguments, and statements by the judge or parties.

 The primary form of argument on appeal is the written appellate brief filed by the attorney for each party.
-A brief is a document containing the legal arguments involved in the case.
-It's supported by applicable case law, statutes, the reporter's transcript, and the clerk's record documents.

 You must hire a divorce attorney to represent you in the appellate court.
 This does not have to be the attorney who represented you in your divorce.
+The attorney may need to state whether oral arguments are required.

 In an oral argument, each side is given 15 or 30 minutes to present its argument.
 No witnesses are called, and they will not consider new evidence.
 The attorney will discuss the errors that the trial court made.
 They will explain why and how that affected the decision of the initial divorce case.